-Stated simply, we believe in one God who exists eternally in three person, Father, Son, and Spirit.
+Stated simply, we believe in one God who exists eternally in three persons, Father, Son, and Spirit.
 God the Father sent his son, Jesus Christ, to die for us and for our salvation and God raised him from the dead.
 God offers us salvation as a free gift of his grace.
 We accept that free gift through believing the good news, repenting of our sin, confessing Jesus as Lord, and being baptized.
 For a more thorough explanation of our beliefs, please see the statements below.

 God and the World